-This information is current as of the publication date; it is general medical information that helps a doctor and patient make decisions about what is right for her.
+This information is current as of the publication date; it is general medical information that helps a doctors and patients make decisions about what is right for them.
 Medical recommendations and practice changes as we learn new things.
 If you deal with any of these issues , please discuss with your doctor before taking any action.

 In 1961, my mother and I went to my school on a Sunday afternoon to receive the newly released oral polio vaccine.
 She along with other parents eagerly sought a way to prevent a dreaded disease that had the potential to cripple or even kill their children.

 In medical school I learned about diphtheria, a painful throat infection due to a bacteria, Corynebacterium diphtheriae.
 Once a common cause of severe illness and death, a vaccine had rendered it rare.
 I saw no cases of diphtheria in medical school, nor have I since.

 As a young physician I welcomed the introduction of the H.Flu vaccine (Haemophilus influenzae bacteria, not the virus) in 1985.
 At that time, any infant or toddler with a fever was a potential victim of meningitis due to H.Flu, which could be deadly or leave the child with neurological damage.